-Loans and debt financial instruments are written off when there is no realistic prospect of recovery.
+Loans and debt financial instruments are written off when there is no realistic prospect of recovery, once all efforts for collections are being exercised.
 This is generally the case when the Corporation determines that the borrower does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
 However, financial assets that are written off could still be subject to enforcement activities, to comply with the Corporation's procedures for recovery of amounts due.
 Any write-off must be recommended by the Risk Committee and approved by the Board of Directors.